 - Give examples of the way in which social environments impact someone’s health.
 Then, do the same for urban environments.

-- Back in the 1950s, Talcott Parsons described “the sick role” as including various behaviours that were acceptable for someone who is sick, but not for someone who is well.
+- Back in the 1950s, Talcott Parsons described “the sick role” as including behaviours that were acceptable for someone who is sick, but not for someone who is well.
 They included things such as lying in bed instead of going to work, having someone cook for you, etc. What behaviours would you consider appropriate for a person who is ill in the modern era?
 How may this vary across socio-economic strata and across cultural groups?

 1. How has the World Health Organization’s definition of health evolved over time?